JiaweiZhuang/old_cloud_GC/README.md

 https://research.google.com/research-outreach.html#/research-outreach/faculty-engagement/faculty-research-awards

-#### Cooperate with other free, open-source community models like CESM and WRF?
+#### [5] Cooperate with other free, open-source community models like CESM and WRF?

 * Something like cloud-computing-for-atmospheric-modeling-project?

-Think of launching a virtual server with all commonly used models installed, and with the input data available.
+Think of launching a virtual server with all commonly used models installed, and with all the input data available.
+Less time on debugging, more time on science.

 The biggest trouble for users seems to be building the NetCDF library.
 Almost all earth science models need NetCDF, so it would be an one-for-all work.

 ## Additional resources

-[1]*Cloud Computing in Ocean and Atmospheric Sciences[M].
-Elsevier, 2016.*
-gives a nice overview of various cloud computing applications in our field.
+[1] *Cloud Computing in Ocean and Atmospheric Sciences[M].
+Elsevier, 2016.* gives a nice overview of various cloud computing applications in our field.
 It doesn't tell you how to actually do cloud computing, though.